gkashmy/gkash-softpos-local-web-api/README.md

 ```

 - `Amount`: the amount to be paid.
+- `TerminalId`: the terminal id that login to the SoftPOS by Gkash APP.
 - `Email`: the email of the customer making the payment.
 (Optional)
 - `MobileNo`: the mobile number of the customer making the payment.
 (Optional)
 - `ReferenceNo`: a reference number for the payment request.
 (Optional)